darcikhey27/SourceCodeLineCounter_JavaFX/README.md

 ### program description
 The program asks the user for an absolute path to a directory that contains source files.
 It also asks the user for the file extension for the source files  (e.g java for Java files, cs for C# files, etc.)
-The rogram reports the following:
+The program reports the following:
-•	thpe number of source files processed
+•	the number of source files processed
 •	the total number of lines of code in all the source files